 \subsection{Electronic structure analysis}

 Finally, we correlate the properties described in the previous sections with modifications in the electronic properties of the system and charge transfer effects as the ion concentration increases.
 We characterize the electronic structure through the density of states.
 For the 1T'-MoS$_2$ monolayer, we change the number of ions adsorbed on the surface, considering 0, 4, 8, 12, and 16 ions.
 In Fig. \ref{Fig:dos_1Tp}, the shaded region (the same for all panels) represents the density of states of the pristine 1T'-MoS$_2$ monolayer with a metallic character.
 The black line represents the density of states in the presence of adsorbed lithium ions, and the red line represents the density of states with sodium ions.
-When the ion concentration is below 0.5 (equivalent to 8 ions in the $2 \times 4$ 1T'-MoS$_2$ supercell), the density of states for both ions (Li/na) are similar.
+When the ion concentration is below 0.50 (equivalent to 8 ions in the $2 \times 4$ 1T'-MoS$_2$ supercell), the density of states for both ions (Li/Na) are similar.

 At a 0.25 ion concentration (4 ions in supercell), a band gap of approximately $\sim$ 0.2 eV opens around an energy of 1.5 eV.
-When the concentration reaches 0.5 (8 ions in supercell), although the magnitude of the band gap is similar, the position is shifted to 0.7 eV.
+When the concentration reaches 0.50 (8 ions in supercell), although the magnitude of the band gap is similar, the position is shifted to 0.7 eV.
 For 12 lithium ions in supercell (0.75 ion concentration), a band gap of 0.4 eV appears centered around 0.6 eV.
 In contrast, for the same concentration of sodium ions, the band gap appears around the same energy, but the magnitude of the gap is smaller, 0.7 eV.

-Finally, when the ion concentration reaches 1.0, indicating half the supercell capacity, the system with 16 lithium ions is a semiconductor with a band gap of 0.8 eV, while its sodium counterpart is now metallic.
+When the ion concentration reaches 1.00, indicating half the supercell capacity, the system with 16 lithium ions is a semiconductor with a band gap of 0.8 eV, while its sodium counterpart is now metallic.